radiac/nanodjango/docs/settings.rst

   If set, nanodjango will use it to set ``WHITENOISE_ROOT``, so any files inside are served from the site root.
 Useful for ``favicon.ico``, ``robots.txt`` etc.

+``APP_NAME``
+  **Experimental**: change the app name.
+You almost certainly don't need this feature, and it will break things if you don't know what you're doing.
+See :doc:`howto/package` for the rare occasion you might actually want this.

 Settings callbacks
 ==================